it4joy/atlas/README.md

 ### features
 (on state of: 2019-09-23)
-- jQuery
+- jQuery;
-- Search on page with record's list ([link](https://it4joy.ru/atlas/records.html)) is case insensitive, by required fields
+- Search on page with record's list ([link](https://it4joy.ru/atlas/records.html)) is case insensitive, by required fields;
+- Validation for user's info form on client and server side for required fields.